Is Dietary Fiber Healthy? Digestion, Benefits, And Downsides - SANE:MD

 4. Are there any common digestive symptoms that suggest a more serious problem?

-Common digestive symptoms that may indicate a more serious issue include persistent abdominal pain, significant and unintentional weight loss, rectal bleeding, severe heartburn, or consistent changes in bowel habits (like chronic diarrhea or constipation).
-These symptoms warrant a consultation with a healthcare provider to rule out conditions such as inflammatory bowel disease, gastroesophageal reflux disease (GERD), or even colorectal cancer.
+Yes, certain digestive symptoms can signal something more serious is going on.
+If you’re experiencing persistent stomach pain, unintentional weight loss, rectal bleeding, severe heartburn, or ongoing changes in bowel habits (like chronic diarrhea or constipation), it’s important to check in with a healthcare provider.
+These symptoms could point to conditions like inflammatory bowel disease, GERD, or even colorectal cancer.

 5. How often should I eat for optimal digestive health?